 Astrological note: The dream of a gloomy grey world often arrives during tense transits of Saturn through the 6th or 12th house, during its aspects to the Sun, and during periods of Neptune touching your Moon.
 Capricorns, Pisces, and Cancers recognize this dream especially precisely.
 If Saturn is now touching your Sun — the Shadow shows the tiredness of life, and the dream conveys this through a world that has lost color from long overload.

 Sometimes grey in a dream is beautiful: noble, even, cool, the color of silver, of steel, of heavy fine cloth, of aristocratic restraint.
-In the body — a particular respect: this is no boredom, this is restrained dignity.
+A particular respect lives in the body: this is no boredom, this is restrained dignity.

-Your Inner Sage speaks here — the part that knows that maturity often dresses in muted tones.
-This dream comes when a mature state has ripened in you: the ability not to react emotionally to every outer event, the skill of being calm where there once was a storm, a restraint that is not about suppression but about support.
-The Sage shows: your “greyness” in this sense is no fading, but an achievement.
+This subtlety is read by your Inner Sage — the part that knows that maturity often dresses in muted tones.
+This dream comes when a mature state has ripened in you: the ability not to react emotionally to every outer event, the skill of being calm where there once was a storm, a restraint that is not about suppression but about steadiness.
+The Sage shows you that your “greyness” in this sense is no fading but an achievement.

-If you are in calm grey clothing — you have a mature form of yourself, and it is worth accepting it without striving to swap it for something “brighter.”
-If noble grey is around — the environment acknowledges your maturity, and it is worth valuing this environment, not seeking louder attention.
-If grey suits you — this is your real tone, not temporary, and precisely in it you look most honest.
-If you suddenly feel that it is “too quiet” in this — you also have a living part that sometimes needs to step out of the noble palette, and it is worth giving it room, not counting this as a betrayal of maturity.
+If you are in calm grey clothing, you have a mature form of yourself, and it is worth accepting it without trying to swap it for something “brighter.”
+If noble grey is around you, your environment is acknowledging your maturity — value this environment rather than seeking louder attention.
+If grey suits you, this is your real tone, not a temporary one — precisely in it you look most honest.
+If you suddenly feel that it is “too quiet” in this, you also have a living part that sometimes needs to step out of the noble palette — give it room, do not count it as a betrayal of maturity.

 Ask yourself: “Where in my life have I already reached mature restraint — and do I allow myself to be proud of this quiet strength, without confusing it with gloom?”